RMST-based multiple contrast tests in general factorial designs: Simulation Study

-In the power assessment, we observed small differences between the different methods.
-The global asymptotic approach leads to the highest power in most settings, followed by the wild bootstrap with Gaussian and with Rademacher multipliers.
-However, in view of the bad type I error control of these methods, we cannot recommend their use. \\ It should be noted that the power of our multiple tests can be improved by using a stepwise procedure as described in Section~\ref{sec:Multiple}.
-The power of the Boferroni corrected methods can also be improved by a stepwise procedure, e.g., the Holm-correction\cite{Holm}.
-However, stepwise procedures cannot be used for the construction of confidence regions and, hence, we did not focus on these in the simulation study.

 We proved that all approaches are asymptotically valid under the null hypothesis.
-Figures~\ref{fig:Dunnett_asymptotic} to \ref{fig:GrandMean_asymptotic} in the supplement confirm this empirically: all methods control the desired level of significance of $5\%$ quite accurately for large sample sizes.
-However, the convergence rates of the asymptotic and the wild bootstrap approaches appear to be very slow.
+Figures~\ref{fig:Dunnett_asymptotic} to \ref{fig:GrandMean_asymptotic} in the supplement confirm this empirically: all methods {seem to tend to} the desired level of significance of $5\%$ for {increasing} sample sizes.
+However, the convergence rates of the asymptotic and the wild bootstrap approaches appear to be very slow. { This observation prompts an inquiry into analyzing how larger sample sizes might influence the type I error control for the naive methods, that are the three asymptotic approaches.
+Therefore, further simulations under the null hypothesis were conducted in Section~\ref{ssec:LargeSimu} in the supplement.
+Specifically, we increased the scaling factor for sample sizes, that is $K\in\{6,8,10\}$, resulting in sample sizes ranging from 60 to 200 per group. }